Lavanya-Sathya/ElectroSaler/README.md

 1. Clone the repository to your local machine.
 2. Open the `index.html` file in your web browser.
 3. Explore the website and experience the seamless shopping interface.
+4. For Online Experience <a href="https://electrosaler.netlify.app/">Click here </a>

 ## Customization

 You can customize the ElectroSale website to fit your specific needs:

-- Modify product information in the HTML.
+- Modify product information.
 - Customize the color scheme and styling in the CSS.
 - Add or remove sections as required.